"Shaming makes the child wrong for feeling, wanting or needing something." - Robin Grille

 Either way, punishment always creates shame.
-Luckily, you don't need to punish to get kids cooperating.
-Connection is a better motivator anyway, and helps
+Luckily, you don't need to punish to get your child to cooperate.
+Connection is a much better motivator, and

-you set more effective limits.
-The climbing kid is more likely to come down when you call if there's something he wants more than to climb -- that
+helps you set more effective limits.
+The climbing kid is more likely to come down when you call, if there's something he wants more than to climb --

 That's how you raise a child who:

-- Can manage her feelings so she can manage her behavior
+- Can manage his feelings so he can manage his behavior.

-- WANTS to follow your guidance (in other words, is cooperative and has a conscience), and
+- WANTS to follow your guidance (in other words, is cooperative and has a conscience).

-- Knows, deep in her bones, that she is more than enough, just the way she is.
+- Knows, deep in his bones, that he is more than enough, just the way he is.

-Anything less, as my mother in law would have said, is a "shandeh" -- "such a shame."
+Anything less, as my mother in law would have said, is a "shanda" -- "such a shame."